Azrou: Etymology

 Azrou is a geomorphological name taken from the landform of a large rock outcrop (Aẓro, ⴰⵥⵔⵓ, means "rock" or "stone" in the Berber language Tamazight) in the centre of the city.

+Demographics

+According to the 2024 Moroccan census, 86.1% of the population of Azrou speak Arabic as their mother tongue, whereas 13.8% natively speak Berber languages. in 2014 99.3% spoke Moroccan Arabic while 32.7% spoke Central Atlas Tamazight, other Berber languages were spoken in small numbers.